serverscom/AutomaticMaintenance/README.md

 * `[string]$ModuleWideComputerMaintenanceConfigurationFilePath` - Default value for **Get-ComputerMaintenanceConfiguration**'s `-FilePath` parameter.
 * `[string]$ModuleWideComputerMaintenanceConfigurationTemplatesFilePath` - A path to the templates file.
-* `[string]$ModuleWideScriptBlocksFolderPath` - A path to the folder where files for step commands are located.
+* `[string]$ModuleWideScriptBlocksFolderPath` - A path to the folder where plug-in files are located.

 * `[bool]$ModuleWideDebugLog` - Default value for **Invoke-InfrastructureMaintenance**'s `-DebugLog` parameter.
 Disabled by default.
 * `[string]$ModuleWideTextLogMutexName` - Default value for **Invoke-InfrastructureMaintenance**'s `-LogMutexName` parameter.